 Halifax Community College Foundation, Inc. is optimistic about the future.
+The 2019-2020 fiscal year had more than its share of challenges but our local community is supportive of Halifax Community College.
+Fundraising efforts for FY 2020 - 2021 will include an internal campaign, Founder's Day, Donor Luncheon, Job Fair, and a Golf Tournament.
+These fundraisers are anticipated events depending on the directives of the Governor of North Carolina regarding COVID-19.

-It is currently engaged in a campaign named "Brick by Brick".
-Sales for the bricks have not met expectations, but it is still an active pursuit.
-Other fundraising efforts for FYE 2019 have been underway including an Internal Campaign which 100% of the staff and faculty participated, Founder's Day, a Donor Luncheon, and a Golf Tournament.
-Tuition at Halifax Community College is modest by some standards, but for many of our students, it presents a barrier to completing their educational goals.
-Our donors realize this and have one important thing in common - they care deeply about the future of the Roanoke Valley and invest their resources into the lives of others.
+Tuition at Halifax Community College is modest by some standards but for many of our students it presents a barrier to completing their educational goals.
+Our donors realize this and have one important thing in common, they feel deeply about the future of the Roanoke Valley and invest their resources into the lives of others.
 They know that dollars invested into an education at Halifax Community College will earn big dividends.
-Recipients complete their education, join the workforce, become taxpayers and stay off public assistance.
+Recipients complete their education, join the workforce, and become leaders of our community.